Cst2989/neciudan-dev-new/src/content/post/building-substack-subscription.md

 ## The Implementation

+Currently this blog is built on Astro, specifically its using the `astrowind` open source project.
+You can check it out : <a href="https://github.com/onwidget/astrowind" target="_blank">here</a>

+All my code is not Astro specific, it's normal Javascript code with some Server Side Logic behind it.
+The only thing platform specific is the deployment to Netlify, but I show how you can easily replicate it on Vercel if thats your poison.

 ### 1. The Author Profile Component

+Let's get started.
 The first touchpoint for newsletter subscriptions is the AuthorProfile component.
-It appears immediately after the article content, making it visible in the first fold when readers finish your post - the perfect moment to capture their interest.
+It appears immediately after the article content, making it visible in the first fold when readers start your post - the perfect moment to capture their interest.

 Here's how we structured it: